quidmonkey/forge/README.md

 bust_cache filepath
 ```

 Bust the forge cache.
-Takes an optional filename or filepath that is cached.
-If a filename or filepath is passed with the `--cachebuster` option, Forge will attempt to bust the cache for the given file.
-Forge creates cache keys based on filepath, so a filepath is preferred - the absolute filepath that is given to the `version_control` function for the file.
-If Forge can't match based on filepath or a filename it is given, then Forge will loop through each file in the cache and attempt to find a match.
+Takes an optional filename is cached.
+If a filename is passed with the `--cachebuster` option, Forge will attempt to bust the cache for the given file.
+Forge creates cache keys based on checksums.
 If a match is found, the file will be removed.
 If no match is found, Forge will error out.
 If no filename or filepath is given, Forge will bust the entire cache.

 This is the function that is run when the `--cachebuster` option is passed.